-On Easter Sunday, my sister Amelie and brother Daniel were killed as they ate breakfast at the Shangri-La hotel in Colombo.
+On Easter Sunday, Amelie and Daniel Linsey were killed as they ate breakfast at the Shangri-La hotel in Colombo.

 Alongside them, over 250 others lost their lives, most of them Sri Lankans.

 Amelie and Daniel were loving, caring people.
-We hope to continue their giving spirit by providing support to the local victims’ families, and improving the medical facilities that were overwhelmed in the tragedy.
-We aim to give them both the physical and social infrastructure to rebuild their lives.
+We hope to continue their giving spirit by providing support to the local victims’ families and communities, and working to improve trauma-care facilities and training countrywide.
+We aim to help provide those affected with both the physical and social infrastructure to rebuild their lives.

-May those who perished in this attack rest in peace.
+May those who lost their lives in the Easter attack rest in peace.
 We aim not to move on, but to continue in their giving and loving ways.

-Every penny raised will go directly to helping the people of Sri Lanka.
+Every penny raised will go toward helping the people of Sri Lanka.

 Education for children of the victims, and for those left without a source of income due to the attacks.